 Several areas of law relate to buying a car.
-These include the laws dealing with contracts, A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. and fair trading.
-The major pieces of Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. related to buying a car are the:
+These include the laws dealing with contracts, credit and fair trading.
+The major pieces of legislation related to buying a car are the:

 - Motor Car Traders Regulations 2018 (Vic);

 - Personal Property Securities Act 2009 (Cth);

 - Road Safety Act 1986 (Vic);

 Motor Car Traders Act and Regulations

 The Motor Car Traders Act 1986 (Vic) (‘MCT Act’) deals with the rights and obligations of purchasers and car traders, including rights related to minimum standards of documentation and used car warranties.
 It also provides for the licensing of car traders.

 The Personal Property Securities Act 2009 (Cth) set up the Personal Property Security Register (PPSR), which enables a purchaser to check whether anyone other than the seller (e.g. a finance company) has an interest in a car.
 You should check the PPSR if buying a used car privately.

 Road Safety Act and Regulations